IgorKrupenja/buerokratt-mcp/rules/shared-backend/ruuter-rules.md

   - `result` is REQUIRED for all HTTP calls (endpoint fails without it).
 Always include `result` even if you don't plan to use the response
   - `next` is optional but useful for flow control
+- **Container Restart**: After making any changes to Ruuter YAML files, you MUST restart the Docker container named "ruuter" running in docker compose.
+Use `docker compose restart ruuter` to apply the changes